Table of Contents

 |High PTH (or PTHrP)||↑||↓ unless renal failure|

-Bottom line: Calcium and phosphate tend to deviate together (both up or both down) in Vitamin D derangements, whereas they deviate in opposite directions in parathyroid disease.
+Note: Calcium and phosphate tend to deviate together (both up or both down) in vitamin D derangements, whereas, they deviate in opposite directions in parathyroid disease.

 In patients with chronic kidney disease, it is preferable to measure ionized serum calcium.
-This is because estimation of ionized serum calcium from total serum calcium is unreliable due to the accompanying acidosis and also overestimated correction of the amount of calcium bound to serum albumin.
+This is because the estimation of ionized serum calcium from total serum calcium is unreliable due to the accompanying acidosis, and also because of the overestimated correction of the amount of calcium bound to serum albumin.

-In case of the osteomalacia, the scenario will be a decrease in serum vitamin D, decrease in serum and urinary calcium, decrease in the phosphate level, along with the compensatory elevation of PTH and elevation of bone-derived alkaline phosphatase.
+In the case of osteomalacia, the scenario will be a decrease in serum vitamin D, a decrease in serum and urinary calcium, a decrease in phosphate level, along with the compensatory elevation of parathyroid hormone and elevation of bone-derived alkaline phosphatase.

-In rickets, there is also a decrease in the serum calcium and serum phosphate along with an increase in bone-derived alkaline phosphatase.
+In rickets, there is also a decrease in serum calcium and serum phosphate along with an increase in bone-derived alkaline phosphatase.
 Vitamin D levels vary depending on the type of rickets.
-In vitamin D sensitive rickets, there is a decrease in vitamin D levels but in vitamin D resistant rickets there is a normal level of the hormone vitamin D.
+In vitamin D-sensitive rickets, there is a decrease in vitamin D levels but in vitamin D-resistant rickets there is a normal level of vitamin D.

-It should be noted that in hypocalcemia which occurs following vitamin D deficiency, the concomitant increase in the parathyroid hormone level, which occurs as a compensatory mechanism, masks the development of hypocalcemia and at the same time increases the urinary phosphate excretion leading to the development of hypophosphatemia.
-The circulating 25 hydroxyvitamin D also known as calcidiol is the best index for the sufficiency of vitamin D in the body.
+It should be noted that in hypocalcemia, which occurs following vitamin D deficiency, the concomitant increase in parathyroid hormone levels, which occurs as a compensatory mechanism, masks the development of hypocalcemia and at the same time, increases urinary phosphate excretion leading to the development of hypophosphatemia.
+The circulating 25-hydroxyvitamin D is the best index for the sufficiency of vitamin D in the body.

-Hypercalcemia is an increase in the calcium level greater than 10.5 to 11 mg/dl.
+Hypercalcemia is an increase in calcium level to > 10.5–11 mg/dL.
 Measurement of serum calcium and phosphorus, along with renal function should be considered.
 Parathyroid hormone levels should also be measured.

-If parathormone is normal, then the diagnosis of familial benign hypercalcemia is considered.
-With the elevation of parathormone, primary hyperparathyroidism or tertiary hyperparathyroidism should be considered.
+If parathyroid hormone levels are normal, then the diagnosis of familial benign hypercalcemia is suggested.
+With the elevation of parathyroid hormone, primary hyperparathyroidism or tertiary hyperparathyroidism should be considered.
 For primary hyperparathyroidism, medical treatment is considered.
-If the patient is symptomatic and in case of tertiary hyperparathyroidism, surgery is the treatment.
+If the patient is symptomatic and in case of tertiary hyperparathyroidism, surgery is the treatment of choice.